HSBC Securities lifts Kroger Co. [KR] price estimate. Who else is bullish?

 Sponsored

-To kick off a new year of creativity in the kitchen, Home Chef, the leading meal solutions company available both online and in stores, is partnering with beloved food blogger, recipe developer, and soon-to-be cookbook author Monique Volz of Ambitious Kitchen on a limited-time menu of exclusive meal kits.
-This culinary collaboration brings recipes inspired by Ambitious Kitchen’s balanced, flavorful meals direct to home cook’s kitchens for the first time ever.

-Kroger Co. stock has also gained 0.09% of its value over the past 7 days.
-However, KR stock has inclined by 2.65% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -4.94% and gained 0.94% year-on date.

-The market cap for KR stock reached $33.19 billion, with 716.00 million shares outstanding and 713.96 million shares in the current float.
-Compared to the average trading volume of 4.68M shares, KR reached a trading volume of 5679456 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $32.37 billion, with 716.00 million shares outstanding and 713.96 million shares in the current float.
+Compared to the average trading volume of 4.78M shares, KR stock reached a trading volume of 6757078 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Kroger Co.
-[KR]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KR shares is $50.08 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KR stock is a recommendation set at 2.54.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.